cinemascience/cinema_view/readme.md

 ## Adding a database to the viewer
 To add a database, you must edit the file data/data.json.
 The first entry in that file describes each of the tages needed.
-The file has two examples: 1) shere test, for a single dataset and 2) sedov test for comparing 3 datasets.
+The file has two examples:
+1. sphere test, for a single dataset
+2. sedov test for comparing 3 datasets.

 ## Contact